Artificial Neural Networks generated by Low Discrepancy Sequences: Low Discrepancy Sequences to enumerate Network Graphs

 When the number of paths exceeds the product of the number of neurons in two successive layers, edges will be selected more than once.
-Even before reaching that bound and although the components of the Sobol' sequence create progressive permutations, it may happen that multiple links as defined by Eqn.~\ref{Eqn:Link} coincide.
-While the algorithm in Fig.~\ref{Fig:Code} automatically deals with multiple references\footnote{Note that emulating networks represented by paths using classic matrix-based machine learning frameworks results in multiple references to the same edge being coalesced in the corresponding matrix element.}, having multiple weights associated to one edge is redundant and may reduce the capacity of the network.
-The reason for this issue has been known for long from the domain of quasi-Monte Carlo methods and especially from the Sobol' sequence, where low dimensional projections may expose very regular correlations between the dimensions.
-Ever since, low discrepancy sequences have been scrambled \cite{Owen:1995} and optimized \cite{JK03,Myths04}.
-Even a simple permutation of the order of the generator matrices $C_j$ in Eqn.~\ref{Eqn:Sobol} or skipping dimensions can address the aforementioned issues.
-The effect of skipping dimensions that would lead to multiple references and scrambling is demonstrated in Table~\ref{Tab:CNNSobolScrambling}.
+Even before reaching that bound and although the components of the Sobol' sequence create progressive permutations, it may happen that multiple edges as defined by Eqn.~\ref{Eqn:Link} coincide.
+While coalescing edges are not a problem for the algorithm in Fig.~\ref{Fig:Code}, having multiple weights associated to one edge is redundant and may reduce the capacity of the network.
+This reason for this issue has been known for a long time in the domain of quasi-Monte Carlo methods and especially from the Sobol' sequence, where low dimensional projections may expose very regular correlation patterns between the dimensions.
+To improve on the issue, low discrepancy sequences have been scrambled \cite{Owen:1995} and optimized \cite{JK03,Myths04}.
+We have been successful by simply omitting the dimensions of the Sobol' sequence whose generator matrices result in coalescing edges, which can be interpreted as a permutation of the sequence of the Sobol' generator matrices.
+Using the cascaded construction of Sobol' points \cite{Cascaded} that forces each successive pair of dimensions to form a $(0,m,2)$-net, coalescing edges are avoided by construction.
+The respective numerical results are presented in Sect.~\ref{Sec:Paths_in_CNN}.